New Operations, Maintenance & Administrative Building

 How will the site respect the history of the Parker area?

 The Rueter-Hess Reservoir and RHWPF sites have a rich history of Native American culture.
 Inspired by prayer circles that have been discovered at the reservoir, the building entrance faces east.
 The lobby will feature an educational component and be designed to honor the past, the present, and the future.

 Will it impact any businesses?

 We don't anticipate any impacts to local businesses; the site of the building is located on existing PWSD property and is removed from any commercial spaces.

 Who are the partners on this project?

-We have contracted with Perkins & Will for the building design and JHL for pre-construction services.
-Other contractors are still to be determined.
+We have contracted with Perkins & Will for the building design and JHL for construction services.

 Will the building incorporate any new and interesting technologies?

 PWSD is committed to building a new headquarters that is as sustainable as possible.
-Areas that we are looking into making sustainable choices include building performance, windows/energy/solar power, water, ecology, and indoor air quality and materials.
-Based on our current plans, the technologies and innovations we are installing would be equivalent to a Gold Leed Certification level.
+We are looking into making sustainable choices in building performance, windows/energy/solar power, water, ecology, and indoor air quality and materials.
+Based on our current plans, the technologies and innovations we are installing would be equivalent to a Gold LEED certification level.